 On the home page, you’ll find a slider with our latest content.
 We are just getting started; come visit us regularly to see what’s new.

-Follow and like us on Facebook (Sex Gen Lab) and Twitter (@sexgenlab) to find out about new blog posts, the latest SGL Presents video, or an up-to-the-minute matrix.
+Follow and like us on Facebook (Sex Gen Lab) and Twitter (@sexgenlab) to find out about new blog posts, infographics or the latest SGL Presents video.
 We post the latest intriguing, inspiring, problematic, thought-provoking goings on having to do with gender and sexuality.
-You can also email us at email@example.com with questions and comments.
+You can also email us at firstname.lastname@example.org with questions and comments.
 Stay up to date!

 Deb, Jenn, Kim and Hunter